Mardia-Enterprises/Fulcrum_main/backend/vector_search_mistral/README.md

 - Add document similarity search
 - Add document filtering by metadata
 - Support for more LLMs beyond OpenAI
 - Web interface for searching and viewing results
+- Enhanced person and organization entity extraction
+- Timeline visualization for person's project history